English Language and Literature Reading List

 This half of Prelims Paper 1 introduces you to some of the key concepts and theoretical approaches used in the study of English Literature, and to the disciple of English in general.
 The skills you learn in this course are intended to refine your future research, and to inform your encounter with subsequent period papers.
 We’ll discuss topics such as the definition and value of literature, what it means to interpret a text, the use we make of historical context, and the relationship between literature and identity.
 Across the term, you’ll read a range of theoretical and literary texts, and think about the ways that theory and literature relate.

 Paper 1B is taught through a combination of small-group classes and tutorials, plus the English Faculty lecture series.
-During Michaelmas term, you will produce two essays, along with short summaries of theoretical texts in preparation for seminars.
+During MT, you will produce two essays, along with short summaries of theoretical texts in preparation for seminars.
 The course is examined by portfolio, and so our focus throughout will be on honing your essay-writing skills, and improving your reading practices.
-Exam questions will be released in Trinity term 2025 (usually in fourth week).
+Exam questions will be released in TT 2026 (usually in fourth week).

-Should you have any questions, or need encouragement or advice, I can be contacted at robert.freeman@ell.ox.ac.uk.
-Our four seminars will take place on Monday afternoons between 2pm and 4pm in Michaelmas term weeks 1, 3, 5 and 7.
+Should you have any questions, or need encouragement or advice, I can be contacted at robert.freeman@lincoln.ox.ac.uk.
+Our four seminars will take place on Monday afternoons between 2pm and 4pm in MT weeks 1, 2, 5 and 6.
 Tutorials will take place in weeks 4 and 8.
-Essays written in preparation for tutorials are due at 5pm on Thursday of 3rd and 7th weeks – questions to be distributed in class.
+Essays written in preparation for tutorials are due at 5pm on Tuesday of 3rd and 7th weeks – questions to be distributed in class.

 A skeletal outline of the course, along with an associated reading list, can be seen below.
 I’ll provide extracts from each of the primary texts in our seminars, and so there is no need for you to read them in full, though you are of course welcome to do so.
 The secondary texts listed in bold will form the centrepiece of each class and must be read closely – you are encouraged to get through as much of the other material as possible.